-The Professor and I started writing this book together in January, and as of now, we’re sitting at about 25,000 words.
+I started writing this book in January, and as of now, I’m sitting at about 25,000 words.
 Not bad for something written mostly during lunch hours, but still not close enough to where I’d hoped to be as 2012 wrapped itself up with the rest of the year’s gifts.
-We’ve changed strategies along the way; though we have immense admiration for each other’s craft, we decided our writing styles are far too different to ever really work well together (and rightly so; Gaiman and Pratchett are the only two authors that should be allowed to marry lols with the beautifully sinister), and cutting down on one to mesh better with the other did injustice to each original – so we’ve teamed up in a different way.
 I’ve always loved creating the atmosphere of a story, but I’ve always sucked at coming up with things with which to populate it.
 Most of my creative writing involves solitary characters who never encounter anybody and thus never have to speak.
 Their stories usually go on for a few pages and though by the end the reader can fully visualize the environment and feel the character’s emotions, most of the action takes place in the character’s own head.
 Heads can indeed be scary places, but you can’t pump out a novel where nothing actually happens outside of them and expect to do well.
 Especially if it’s horror.
 Unless maybe those heads start falling off.

 One thing I’ve been wrestling with since beginning this process is the magic balance between literary fiction and mass-market appeal.
 I know the horror field.
 It’s ruled by one Stephen King whose stories have sold over 350 million copies and have been turned into movies, comic books, TV series and quilted toilet paper.
 He also cranks out 2,000 words every day, and I suppose when you’re producing that amount of material, your chances of something striking a chord with the general public are infinitely (well, I suppose about two thousand times) more likely than had you spent all that time perfecting the one novel.
 This is why I could never, ever do NaNoWriMo.
 I’ve tried quantity over quality, and it usually results in something I want to throw into the proverbial fire.